Communications and media officer

 The Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
 It fosters the exchange of good practices and dialogue between stakeholders and raises awareness on gender equality.
 It also provides technical assistance to EU institutions, in particular the European Commission and the authorities of the Member States.

-- Writing engaging content for EIGE’s communication tools, such as targeted publications, the newsletter, press releases and audio-visual products.
+- Write engaging content for EIGE’s communication tools, such as speeches for the Director and visual/ audio -visual products;

-- Performing any other tasks assigned by EIGE’s management.
+- Perform any other tasks assigned by Team Leader Communications or Head of Unit.

 Qualifications & experience required